naimulaziz4/naimulaziz4/README.md

 I am Naimul Aziz, a Software Engineer with experience in Java, C++, JavaScript, PHP, and more!
 Feel free to look around and critique my work.
-I am eager to learn more from others and share my insight.
+I am eager to learn from others and share my insight.

 ### Thank you!